google/meet-on-fhir/README.md

 If EHR writeback is enabled, a serverless connector must be created for the app to access resources in a VPC network where the EHR server is connected to.
-Then in the app.yaml file, add the following section:
+Then to the app.yaml file in the app folder, add the following section:
 ```
 vpc_access_connector:
     name: projects/PROJECT_ID/locations/CONNECTOR_REGION/connectors/CONNECTOR_NAME